-Luckily, I made a friend who had her own France bucket list and allowed me to tag on to some experiences when we weren’t working.
-For example, she was Catholic and wanted to experience mass at the Notre Dame in Paris.
-I wasn’t Catholic but who doesn’t love Quasimodo?
+Luckily, I made a friend with her own France bucket list who allowed me to tag along on some experiences when we weren’t working.
+For example, she was Catholic and wanted to experience mass at Notre Dame in Paris.
+I wasn’t Catholic, but who doesn’t love Quasimodo?
 I respectfully joined when our group took a Parisian weekend trip and fell in love with the medieval cathedral.

 That positive experience inspired me to join every activity planned for the remainder of the trip.
 Looking back, setting more goals (like she did) would’ve helped me get better acquainted with the cities much faster.

 Setting goals is important because it helps keep you focused on what's most important in life, rather than getting distracted by unimportant activities.
 By setting realistic yet challenging goals for yourself while abroad, you'll be able to create meaningful experiences that will last forever in your memory bank.

 - Join an organization at my host university/college where I can volunteer in the community

 What to include on your bucket list:

 - People to meet: Talk with your study abroad advisor, who will likely have a list of contacts in the area where you’re going.
 Ask them who they would recommend interviewing or meeting with during your time abroad.
 They may have connections that can help you find someone who has unique experiences and insights of the country or city!